 Institute tandards.
 Professiona Learning Outcome Assessment Criteria Indicative Content This PDF document is accessible through screen reader attachments to your web browser and has been designed to be read via the speechify extension available on Chrome.
-Speechify is a free extension that is available from https://speechify.com/.
-If for accessibility reasons you require this document in an alternative format, please contact us a ukcentreadministration@cii.co.uk to discuss your needs.
+Speechify is an extension that is available from https://speechify.com/.
+If for accessibility reasons you require this document in an alternative format, please contact us a online.exams@cii.co.uk to discuss your needs.
 1.1 Describe the classifications and characteristics of 1 Understand the nature 1.1.1 Public law, including criminal law.
 5 and sources of English English law.
 1.1.2 Private law. law and the concept of 1.1.3 Questions Characteristics of English law. natural legal persons.
 Describe the sources of English law.
-1.2.1 1.2 Legislation.
+1.2 1.2.1 Legislation.
 1.2.2 Delegated legislation.
 1.2.3 Precedent and case law.
 1.2.4 Eauity.
-1.2.5 Local custom.
-1.2.6 The EU.
+Local custom.
+1.2.5 1.2.6 The EU.
 Describe the professions involved within English 1.3 1.3.1 Solicitors.
 1.3.2 Barristers. law.
 1.3.3 Paralegals.
 Describe the structures and procedures of the 1.4.1 Pre action protocols.
 1.4 The structure of the courts, civil and criminal.
 1.4.2 courts.
 1.4.3 Civil procedure claims.
-Civil procedure part 36 offers and payments.
-1.4.4 1.4.5 Criminal procedure.
+1.4.4 Civil procedure part 36 offers and payments.
+1.4.5 Criminal procedure.
 Funding litigation, both criminal and civil funding.
-1.4.6 Describe the status and capacity of natural legal 1.5.1 Natural persons, including minors.
-1.5 1.5.2 persons and corporations.
-Mental capacity and vulnerability.
+1.4.6 1.5 Describe the status and capacity of natural legal 1.5.1 Natural persons, including minors. persons and corporations.
+1.5.2 Mental capacity and vulnerability.
 1.5.3 Bankruptcy.
 1.5.4 Married persons.
 1.5.5 Corporations, including corporations sole and corporations aggregate.
 Unincorporated associations.
 1.5.6 1.6 Apply the nature and sources of English law and Apply to a given set of circumstances.
 1.6.1 the concept of natural legal persons to practical situations.